When folks think they're failing at AI coding, they're usually failing at their laptop.

 Ports are occupied, not assigned

 What matters is what's currently running and whether you stopped previous processes.
 If three dev servers are open and you've forgotten about two of them, you have three processes competing for ports.
-The randomness isn't random.
-It's just invisible.
+The randomness is invisible, not random.

 Disk space is part of your runtime

-If you have 4 GB free, you don't have a development environment.
-You have a ticking time bomb.
+If you have 4 GB free, you have a ticking time bomb for a development environment.

 Modern tooling assumes room for installs, builds, caches, and temp files.
 When you run out, installs fail, builds fail, processes crash, and the error messages are often useless.
 Keep at least 20 to 30 GB free.
 More if you're juggling multiple projects.
 Treat disk space the way you treat memory: it's not where your code sits, it's what your code needs to run.